5 Days Trip to Singapore, Indonesia, and Malaysia

-Nevertheless, as we didn’t have much time at the island, we would love an experience which we could see the whole island, or at least to have a general view.
+Nevertheless, as we didn’t have much time on the island, we would love an experience in which we could see the whole island, or at least have a general view.
 Therefore, we chose to visit a spot called Ex Camp Vietnam, or Galang Refugee Camp.
-The destination is a historical site where Vietnamese took a refuge from the Vietnam war.
-At the place, you can know more about life of the refugee when they left Vietnam by small boats.
+The destination is a historical site where the Vietnamese took refuge from the Vietnam War.
+At the place, you can learn more about the life of the refugees when they left Vietnam by small boats.
 Of course, not so many people were alive to step on the new lands.
-Additionally, the Camp is located on Galang Island, which is the very South from Batam Island.
+Additionally, the Camp is located on Galang Island, which is the very South of Batam Island.
 Therefore, by going to the place, we can also have a general view of the whole 3 islands.
-Honestly, I pretty love doing that than going to a beach, which I have been to a lot last year.
+Honestly, I love doing that than going to a beach, which I have been to a lot last year.

-Actually Batam Island connects to Rempang Island and Galang Island.
-On the way going to the Camp, we got through Barelang Bridge, the longest suspension bridge that connects the strait, also connect the islands there.
-Talking about the bridge, the locals are very proud about the construction.
-At the area of Ex Camp Vietnam of Galang Island, we visited Batam Pulau Galang, a Vietnamese pagoda which has a pretty nice view of the island.
+Actually, Batam Island connects to Rempang Island and Galang Island.
+On the way to the Camp, we got through Barelang Bridge, the longest suspension bridge that connects the strait, also connects the islands there.
+Talking about the bridge, the locals are very proud of the construction.
+At the area of Ex Camp Vietnam on Galang Island, we visited Batam Pulau Galang, a Vietnamese pagoda that has a pretty nice view of the island.
 And it has some good background for any photographer.

-We left Batam Island at around 2 p.m, and arrived to Singapore at 4 p.m in local time.
+We left Batam Island at around 2 p.m. and arrived in Singapore at 4 p.m. local time.
 My friend has a house in Singapore so we came there for a quick rest before going to Cameron Highlands, Malaysia.
-The plan was taking a night bus to save our travel time.
-The bus left the station at 9:30 p.m, and we crossed the Singapore – Malaysia border at approximate 11:30 p.m.
-Hence, it wasn’t really a 5 days trip in 3 countries, but we even did 1 day in 3 countries.
+The plan was to take a night bus to save our travel time.
+The bus left the station at 9:30 p.m., and we crossed the Singapore – Malaysia border at approximately 11:30 p.m.
+Hence, it wasn’t really a 5-day trip in 3 countries, but we even did 1 day in 3 countries.
 And that was so cool!

 Day 3 – Hello Cameron Highlands!

 The bus dropped us at Brinchang, a settlement of Cameron Highlands, at around 7 a.m.
-As it was not the right time to check-in the hotel, we took a walk down to the central of Brinchang for breakfast.
-At the destination, Brinchang looked like an old district with a lot of old houses, restaurants opened by locals, the Malaysian Chinese.
+As it was not the right time to check in the hotel, we took a walk down to the center of Brinchang for breakfast.
+At the destination, Brinchang looked like an old district with a lot of old houses, and restaurants opened by locals, the Malaysian Chinese.
 Therefore, at Brinchang, you can easily find a lot of Chinese foods.
-There was only one KFC restaurant for anyone who isn’t familiar with Chinese cuisine.
+There was only one KFC restaurant for anyone who wasn’t familiar with Chinese cuisine.

-We then came back to the hotel – Wan Alyasa Hotel to check-in and started our day exploring the land.
-At the area, you can take a taxi and go to 3 spots within 3 hours for $75 Malaysian Ringgit (RM).
-There is no other options such as Grab, or public transport.
-You can only take taxi, or hire a motorbike if you have an international driving license.
-Hence, taxi to us was the best choice.
-We visited BOH Sungai Palas Tea Centre, Lavender Garden, and Tanah Rata, the very tourist area.
-Cameron Highlands, in overall, is very similar to Da Lat.
-Therefore, you can easily take a lot of beautiful photos at the land.
+We then came back to the hotel – Wan Alyasa Hotel to check in and started our day exploring the land.
+In the area, you can take a taxi and go to 3 spots within 3 hours for $75 Malaysian Ringgit (RM).
+There are no other options such as Grab, or public transport.
+You can only take a taxi, or hire a motorbike if you have an international driving license.
+Hence, a taxi to us was the best choice.
+We visited BOH Sungai Palas Tea Centre, Lavender Garden, and Tanah Rata, a very tourist area.
+Cameron Highlands, overall, is very similar to Da Lat.
+Therefore, you can easily take a lot of beautiful photos of the land.

 That was a kinda cold day, especially at night.
-We ended up our day with an iconic hotpot, the Charcoal Steamboat.
+We ended our day with an iconic hotpot, the Charcoal Steamboat.
 That was awesome!
 The hotpot always was the best choice for a cold day.
-Particularly at Brinchang, almost the Chinese restaurants serve this hotpot for the dinner.
+Particularly at Brinchang, almost all Chinese restaurants serve this hotpot for dinner.

-Day 4 – A Long Day on Bus..
+Day 4 – A Long Day on the Bus

-We woke up early to have breakfast, then left Cameron Highlands at around 8:30 a.m by the bus we had booked.
-That was really a long day on bus.
-It took us approximate 10 hours to come back Singapore.
-I can still remember the moment me and my girl friend had to share our only neck pillow to prevent neck pain when sitting on bus on a very long time.
+We woke up early to have breakfast, then left Cameron Highlands at around 8:30 a.m. by the bus we had booked.
+That was really a long day on the bus.
+It took us approximately 10 hours to come back to Singapore.
+I can still remember the moment I and my girlfriend had to share our only neck pillow to prevent neck pain when sitting on the bus for a very long time.
 However that made our good memory!

-On the other hands, that night at Singapore was perfect.
-We awarded ourself after a hard day with the hotpot at Haidilao restaurant.
+On the other hand, that night in Singapore was perfect.
+We awarded ourselves after a hard day with the hotpot at Haidilao restaurant.
 It was the best restaurant and the best hotpot I have ever tried.
 This is not an advertisement, but this is definitely the have-to-experience restaurant in Singapore.
 I must absolutely do a review about Haidilao soon.

-That day was ended up after we strolled around the Orchad Road.
-Actually we planned to go to Clarke Quay, but we were so tired.
+That day ended up after we strolled around Orchad Road.
+Actually, we planned to go to Clarke Quay, but we were so tired.

 Day 5 – Goodbye Singapore!

 I always love to start a day in Singapore with Kaya Toast and half-cooked eggs, the traditional breakfast of the country.
-After the breakfast, me and my friend wander around the city, starting from Takashimaya mall, to Bugis, then a mall nearby our accommodation.
-As the day was pretty close to the Lunar New Year, Singapore was decorated pretty nice at places we went to, and people sells a lot of things for the special occasion.
+After breakfast, me and my friend wandered around the city, starting from Takashimaya Mall, to Bugis, then a mall near our accommodation.
+As the day was pretty close to the Lunar New Year, Singapore was decorated pretty nicely at places we went to, and people sold a lot of things for the special occasion.

-At around 1 p.m, I went to Changi Airport, had lunch there before got on the plane to fly back to Vietnam, ended up an enjoyable 5 days trip to Singapore, Indonesia, and Malaysia.
+At around 1 p.m., I went to Changi Airport and had lunch there before getting on the plane to fly back to Vietnam, ending up an enjoyable 5 days trip to Singapore, Indonesia, and Malaysia.

 IF YOU LIKE THIS ITINERARY, ‘PIN IT’ NOW!